GoInterject/GoInterject.github.io/bApps/InterjectTraining/Budget/BudgetTemplate.md

 Now 36009-000-00 has the full $3,500 for each month, and 36009-600-00 has been zeroed out because it was not in the template. -->

 >**Things to Remember**
->* If you delete other accounts from the template, they will be zeroed out as well if (even if they do not have a summary level account present in the template).
+>* If you delete other accounts from the template, they will be zeroed out as well (even if they do not have a summary level account present in the template).
 >* When saving with a Summary level account (only Acct is present), you cannot also save to the same account with *000-00* included.
 The save thinks the two accounts are the same, and they will be marked as duplicates.

 ## The Autocalcs